 • Completed residency training at an accredited program

-• Anesthesia training or use of a board-certified anesthesiologist for sedation cases
+• Anesthesia training or the use of a board-certified anesthesiologist for sedation cases

 • Membership in specialty organizations or fellowship training